Do I have to make an appointment, or can I just turn up?

 Once I start waxing, do I have to continue forever?

 Waxing does not stimulate hair growth.
 So no. We assume you are talking about lip & chin waxing?
 Still no. We also use (and retail) Janesce Erodair; our favourite hair retardant.
+Certain factors can cause new future hair growth but waxing is not one of them – hormonal changes, especially during puberty, pregnancy or menopause, as well as use of certain medications.

 When should I start waxing my upper lip or chin?